 This article will go through how to use Roles with Row Owners.
 To learn more about conditions, check out our guide here.

 If you have a table from your data source that you’d like to secure so that only certain users can access certain rows, you can assign an Email column as the Row Owner.
-When this is done, only that specific user will be able to download the data for that specific row when the published project is accessed.
+When this is done, only that specific user will be able to download the data for that specific row when the published app is accessed.

 You can assign more than one email column as a row owner to give more than one user access to a particular row.
 However, if you have many users who consistently require access to particular rows, or if you need to automatically give new users access to particular rows, a simpler approach may be to use Roles.